tlevine/wrist-cracking/paper.md

 that resulted in two numbers per trial, one for before the motion and one for after the motion.

-The exact process is that I calculated root mean square of the EMG signal for before and after the wrist motion (regardless of whether the motion involved a crack).
-Based on the following graphs of the EMG activity, I'd say that this simple model is just fine.
+Here's that process.
+I calculated root mean square of the EMG signal for before and after the wrist motion (regardless of whether the motion involved a crack).
+I used a process described below to determine a single frame of video that I treated as the point of motion.
+I then added a buffer of 12 (?) frames, or half a second, on either side.
+I used the full duration of the video until the earlier of these frames as the "before" section, and I used the video from the later of these frames to the end as the "after" section.

+Based on the following graphs of the EMG activity,
+I'd say that this simple model is just fine.

 It took me the longest time to understand what root mean